NitaiNijholt/PCS_Financial_Market_ABM/README.md

     ├── used_ticker_list.txt           # Constructed after running `DataImport_final.ipynb`
     └── data                           # Constructed after running `DataImport_final.ipynb`

-Also, various dataframes are saved as .csv's in both the data and main folders as the running of main_final.ipynb & DataImport_final.ipynb proceeds
+Also, various dataframes are saved as .csv in both the data and main folders as the running of main_final.ipynb & DataImport_final.ipynb proceeds

 ## Project summary